Chapter 12:

 The old man pushed open the door and stepped inside.
 “Come in, young boy, young girl.”

 We entered, and he gestured for us to sit.
-The place had a warm, homey feel, and the shelves were filled with jars of dried herbs, bottles of tinctures, and small bundles of flowers.
+The place had a warm, homey feel, and the shelves were filled with jars of dried herbs, bottles and small bundles of flowers.

 Curious, I asked, “Mister, are you a herbalist too?”